 The functional currency of our international subsidiaries is generally their local currency.
-We translate these subsidiaries' financial statements into U.S. dollars using month-end exchange rates for assets and liabilities and average exchange rates for revenue and costs and expenses.
+We translate these subsidiaries' financial statements into U.S. dollars using month-end exchange rates for assets and liabilities and rates that approximate those in effect during the period for revenue and costs and expenses.
 We record translation gains and losses in accumulated other comprehensive loss in stockholders' equity.
-We record foreign exchange gains and losses in interest expense and other income (expense), net.
+We record foreign exchange gains and losses in other income (expense), net.
 Our net foreign exchange gains and losses were not material for the periods presented.